mcgregor-studio/bandsite/README.md

 # Additional Skills
 I have also included the following:
+- Navigation Hover: Hover effects have been added to the navigation in accordance with the style guide.
 - Photo Gallery Hover: Use of the filter property to have the images of the gallery grayscale by default, and when the user hovers over each image it returns to color.
 - Mailto Link: Located in the footer of the web page is the contact information for several agents.
 Clicking on the email addresses listed should open up a user's mail account where they can begin to draft a message to the specific contact.